 What’s the Right Rum for Your Next Mai Tai?

 Check out this recipe if you’re looking for an inspired take on the tropical classic.
-It elevates the traditional Mai Tai by using Angostura rum.
+It alters the traditional Mai Tai by using Angostura rum.
 That simple choice gives the cocktail mouthwatering hints of chocolate, spice and toasted oak.

 The secret?
 Blend the rum, mint, lime juice and simple syrup instead of muddling and shaking them, then class it up by topping the drink with brut Champagne instead of club soda.
 The signature cocktail is available for $23 on the menu at the resort’s Main Bar and Beach Club.